touhidrahman/ng-starter-no-semi-four-space/README.md

 `git checkout <desired-branch-name>`

-- `main`: bare-bone angular project with tailwind support.
+- `main`: bare-bone angular project with tailwind and daisyUI support.
 - `material`: official material library for angular as the UI framework.
 - `zorro`: Uses the power of both tailwindcss and zorro.
 - `prime`: PrimeNG X library for the UI.
 Uses v10.x which has a rich collection of angular components (MIT licenced)